Sustainability at SAU

 Faculty, staff, students, and university administrators lead SAU's sustainability initiatives and promote stewardship of the natural environment.

-The Sustainability Committee's research and recommendations – whether focused on solar energy or a campus energy and savings analysis – aims to decrease the university's environmental impact.
+The Sustainability Committee's research and recommendations – whether focused on solar energy or reducing food waste – aims to decrease the university's environmental impact.
 The committee is igniting discussion and action by hosting projects and events, and it encourages each student and employee to commit to reducing their impact on the environment by signing the Sustainability Pledge.

 Ambrose students and employees who want to participate in the discussion and planning of future sustainability initiatives are welcome to join the committee.
-Contact Professor Amy Blair, PhD, or Assistant Professor Dennis Tarasi, PhD, co-chairs of the Sustainability Committee.
+Contact Professor Amy Blair, PhD, or Associate Professor Dennis Tarasi, PhD, co-chairs of the Sustainability Committee.

 Green Life, our student environmental club, educates and encourages the campus to adopt practices that will protect and support a thriving Earth for generations to come.